lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each Profile MUST specify the size of the L2 Word.
 The L2 Word might actually be a single bit, in which case at most zero bits of padding will be appended to any message, i.e. no padding will take place at all.

+A Profile MAY define the value of the padding bits.
+The RECOMMENDED value is 0.

 # SCHC Compression for IPv6 and UDP headers